Courses Available Online, Virtually and Classroom

 How Long Does the IOSH Managing Safely Risk Assessment Take to Complete?

-So long as you focus, it shouldn’t take you more than 2 hours to assess your environment and write up your findings in the table provided.
+So as long as you focus, it shouldn’t take you more than 1-hour to assess your environment and write up your findings in the table provided.

 What is the IOSH Managing Safely Risk Assessment Pass Mark?